+• Dose:
-Dose: Study 1 0.5 g, 1.5 g, and 2.5 g of testosterone 1% gel

-Study 2 0.5 g, 1.0 g, 1.5 g, and 2.5 g of testosterone 1%
+Study 10.5 g, 1.5 g, and 2.5 g of testosterone 1% gelStudy 20.5 g, 1.0 g, 1.5 g, and 2.5 g of testosterone 1% gel

-gel

-Dosage form: gel
+• Dosage form: gel

-Route of administration: transdermal
+- Route of administration: transdermal - Regimen:

-Regimen: Study 1 0.5 g daily dose for four days, no drug

-administration for 10 to 14 days, 1.5 g daily dose for four days, no drug administration for 10 to 14 days, and then 2.5 g daily dose for four days.
+Study 1 0.5 g daily dose for four days, no drug administration for 10 to 14 days, 1.5 g daily dose for four days, no drug administration for 10 to 14 days, and then 2.5 g daily dose for four days with a washout period of no longer than 14 days between doses.
 Once the desired serum testosterone concentrations are reached, dosing of the patients should be stopped.

-Study 2 0.5 g/1.0 g/1.5 g/2.5 g daily according to a

-specific titration regimen (e.g., weekly)
+Study 2 0.5 g/1.0 g/1.5 g/2.5 g daily according to a specific titration regimen (e.g., weekly) The starting dose of testosterone 1% gel will be 0.5 g/day.
+The testosterone 1% gel should be titrated (e.g., weekly) to a daily dose sufficient to produce a clinically appropriate serum testosterone concentration consistent with the treatment of delayed puberty.

-Formulation: multi-dose bottle to be used with the pump (b) (4) pump and marketed single-dose packet (2.5 g single-dose packets)
+• Formulation: multi-dose bottle to be used with the (b) (4) pump (b) (4) and marketed single-dose packet (2.5 g single-dose packets)

 Use an age-appropriate formulation in the studies described above.
 If the studies you conduct in response to this Written Request demonstrate this drug will benefit children, then an age-appropriate dosage form must be made available for children.
 This requirement can be fulfilled by developing and testing a new dosage form for which you will seek approval for commercial marketing.
-If you demonstrate that reasonable attempts to develop a commercially marketable formulation have failed, you must develop and test an age appropriate formulation that can be compounded by a licensed pharmacist, in a licensed pharmacy, from commercially available ingredients.
+If you demonstrate that reasonable attempts to develop a commercially marketable formulation have failed, you must develop and test an age-appropriate formulation that can be compounded by a licensed pharmacist, in a licensed pharmacy, from commercially available ingredients.

-Development of a commercially-marketable formulation is preferable.
+Development of a commercially marketable formulation is preferable.
 Any new commercially marketable formulation you develop for use in children must meet agency standards for marketing approval.